taurusilver7/forge/README.md

 Style the create-form-button & dashboard page.
 Create a form-cards component to map the forms to display as summary in the dashboard.
 Populate each form in FormCard component.

+Create a server action to filter out all the form created by the specific user id (logged user).

 Each form card either leads to the published form (if the form was published) or builder portal to edit/modify the custom form-template.

 ## Builder